aishwarya79/FriendsManagement/README.md

 | Block a User | POST | [/friendsmanagement/api/v1/users/block] |
 | Get all Recipients of an update | POST | [/friendsmanagement/api/v1/notification/recipients]|

-Please refer to the Postman Collection (_FriendsMgmt.postman_collection.json file_) for Request and Response samples.
+Please refer to the [Postman Collection](https://raw.githubusercontent.com/aishwarya79/FriendsManagement/master/FriendsMgmt.postman_collection.json) for Request and Response samples.

 ### Running the Application
 Friends Management App is already deployed on AWS cloud on a Linux instance.
-You can use the postman collection provided to test the app.
+Import the Postman Collection provided to test the app.

 To run the application on your local linux/mac machine , follow the below steps :
 1. Clone the repo from Github to your local machine.
 Navigate to application root folder.